Maximising the benefits of the UK’s wind farms

 By 2030, the UK Government wants offshore wind to produce enough electricity to power every single home in the country.

-This aim will be at the centre of the UK’s drive towards net zero carbon emissions by 2050 and will see offshore wind power capacity rise from 30GW to 40GW.
+This aim will be at the centre of the UK’s drive towards net zero carbon emissions by 2050, with offshore wind power capacity rising from 30GW to 40GW.

-Being home to over a third of the world’s offshore wind farms and seven of the world’s 10 biggest sites, the UK is in a very good position to rise to the challenge.
+Being home to over a third of the world’s offshore wind farms – including 7 out of 10 of the world’s biggest sites – the UK is in a very good position to rise to the challenge.

-And it is this task of improving and modernising existing infrastructure that has been a goal of the Centre for Integrated Renewable Energy Generation and Supply for the last 10 years.
+It is the task of improving and modernising existing infrastructure that has been a goal of the Centre for Integrated Renewable Energy Generation and Supply for the last 10 years.

 At the heart of the problem is the task of trying to mix the old with the new.